How Will You Cope In Labor?

 Ever wonder how will you cope in labor?
 What will you do when you go into active labor?
 Will you have a spontaneous natural birth?
 Will you want or need the epidural?
 How far will you get before it gets hard?

-Much of coping in labor depends on how well you prepared, techniques for pain management, your support team, and your own thoughts and experiences with pain.
+Much of coping in labor depends on how well you are prepared, techniques for pain management, your support team, and your own thoughts and experiences with pain.
 After trying this quick and easy trick you will get an idea of how you will cope in labor with contractions.

 Learn your tolerance.